ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         * ``repeated_plasma_lens_strengths_B``, the magnetic focusing strength of each lens, an array of floats, when ``particles.B_ext_particle_init_style`` is set to ``repeated_plasma_lens``.

+      The repeated lenses are only defined for :math:`z > 0`.
+      Once the number of lenses specified in the input are exceeded, the repeated lens stops.

       The applied field is uniform longitudinally (along z) with a hard edge, where residence corrections are used for more accurate field calculation.
 On the time step when a particle enters